collincates/mtgtracker/README.md

 Refer to `requirements/production.txt` for production-specific dependencies.

 <h3>Set up environment variables</h3>

-- Generate a `SECRET_KEY` by entering this code into the command line.
+- Generate a `SECRET_KEY` by entering the code below into the command line.
 Save the `SECRET_KEY` (a string of random letters/numbers/symbols that will print to the command line), you'll need it in a second:

   `python3 -c "from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())"`